Disability Service: Data Protection and Confidentiality

 For more information or requests, or if you have any questions, please contact the data protection officer.
 Email: dp (@gold.ac.uk).

 You can also visit the Information Commissioner’s website for further information and advice on your rights under both the Data Protection Act and the General Data Protection Regulation.
-You also have the right to complain to the Information Commissioner if you are unhappy with the way your information is being handled.
 Please see www.ico.org.uk for further details.